eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 ## The idea behind the current lab.

-Impex is a [hybris](http://hybris.com) specific language in top of SQL to import/export data .
+Impex is a [Sap-hybris](http://hybris.com) specific language in top of SQL to import/export data .

 The lack of tools make things difficult when working with Impex, in fact some available options are :

-- Web console offered by hybris:
+- Web console offered by SAP-hybris:
 	- Pros: Syntax highlighting, validation, execution.
 	- Cons : requires a running instance of hybris, going out from eclipse, risking to loose all you work if the browser crashes.
 - Excel or similar tools that could read and format CSV file: